 What does the future hold for your small business finances?
 Positive cash flow is crucial for maintaining business operations and paying employees.
 If you don’t manage your finances appropriately, you risk cash shortages to pay your expenses when sales slow down.
 Fortunately, there’s a way to help you see ahead to prevent these issues and help your business grow.
 Here’s how you can predict a cash shortage and prevent it from affecting your business.

 One question I pose to small business owners: "Do you have a six-month cash flow projection?"
 If not, you may have a difficult time determining how successful your business will be during this COVID-19 pandemic.
 A projection helps you maintain the relationships you have with loyal customers.
 It prevents the many problems resulting from a lack of cash.

 As the economy slowly begins to recover from COVID-19 lockdowns, I talk with small business owners who are rethinking their business model.
 Now, more than ever is the time for all small business owners to engage in a new kind of planning; new ways of monitoring and projecting cashflow; including new models of business.
 Thinking outside the box - and planning differently - are the keys.

 Cash flow may be a challenge during normal times but COVID-19 is putting at risk the survival of each business.
 Projecting the results of reduced income, even if temporary, will guide changes in spending priorities, billing, and business model.
 I advise my small business clients to adopt a proactive approach to managing their small business with the help of a CPA who can assist with financial forecasting.

 In my work with small businesses I am familiar with how cash flow management can make-or-break a company.
 Simply stated, if you aren't properly managing the flow of your money, then you are setting your business up for failure.
-My advice?
-If you want to achieve long-term success with your company, then you need to make sure that you have cash available at all times.
+In this time of COVID-19, managing cash flow is more critical than ever.
+A new commitment to cash flow planning and management is needed.